 High Steaks – Sembawang

-Affordable Western food place located at Sembawang, ended operations 30 April.
+Affordable Western food place located at Sembawang has ended operations 30 April.

 Hops and Berries